jamarphi/pen_engine/README.md

 Make sure you have an internet connection because this will download any files needed for the build.
 This will build the apk files into a build/outputs/apk directory inside of the android directory.

+For Linux and Mac, be sure to uncomment the cmake blocks in pen_engine/ext/platforms/android/app/build.gradle.
+If on Windows then comment these out:

+    android {
+        ...
+        defaultConfig {
+            ...
+            externalNativeBuild {
+                 /*cmake {
+                    arguments "-DCMAKE_SYSTEM_NAME=ANDROID", "-DCMAKE_ANDROID_API=28",
+                            "-DANDROID_ABI=x86_64",
+                            "-DCMAKE_ANDROID_NDK=/Users/user/Library/Android/sdk/ndk/20.0.5594570",
+                            "-DCMAKE_ANDROID_STL_TYPE=gnustl_static"
+                }*/
+            }
+        }

+        ...
+        externalNativeBuild {
+            /*Linux & Mac*/
+            /*cmake {
+                path "../../../../CMakeLists.txt"
+                version "3.16.3"
+            }*/
+        }
+    }

+If on Windows ndk-build gets used instead of cmake.
+By default the source file location will be set one directory outside of pen_engine, but it can be changed in pen_engine/ext/platforms/android/app/src/main/jni/Android.mk

+If on Windows the APP_PROJECT_PATH and NDK_PROJECT_PATH variables have to be updated in pen_engine/ext/platforms/android/app/src/main/jni/Application.mk:

+    #Replace path with root to pen_engine
+    APP_PROJECT_PATH := path/pen_engine/ext/platforms/android

+    #Absolute path to the ndk
+    NDK_PROJECT_PATH := C:/Users/user/AppData/Local/Android/Sdk/ndk/20.0.5594570

-For signed apks in pen_engine/ext/platforms/android/app/gradle.build, you will have to uncomment and add your key store file and information here:
+For signed apks in pen_engine/ext/platforms/android/app/build.gradle, you will have to uncomment the signingConfigs block and add your key store file and information here:

+    android {
+        ...
         signingConfigs {
             release {
                 storeFile file('path_relative_to_pen_engine/ext/platforms/android/app')
                 storePassword "yourpassword"
                 keyAlias "youralias"
                 keyPassword "yourkeypass"
+            }
         }
     }